kubernetes-sigs/cluster-api-provider-aws/docs/development.md

 ### Get familiar with basic concepts

-This provider is shaped out after the upstream cluster-api project.
+This provider is modeled after the upstream cluster-api project.
 To get familiar with resources, concepts and conventions refer to the [upstream gitbook](https://kubernetes-sigs.github.io/cluster-api/).

 ### Dev manifest files